resume service India's premier resume service

 A desk with a computer, notebook, and pen.
 A stack of resumes and a printed cover letter.
 A window with natural light

 A cover letter serves as a personal introduction and a concise pitch to prospective employers.
-Its goal is to articulate why one is an ideal candidate for a specific position, complementing the resume by adding a personal touch.
+Its goal is to articulate why you're an ideal candidate for a specific position, complementing your resume by adding a personal touch.

 Essential Functions:

-• Highlighting Accomplishments: Beyond a resume's facts, a cover letter should spotlight key achievements, relevant skills, and personal enthusiasm for the role.
+• Highlighting Accomplishments: Beyond your resume's facts, a cover letter should spotlight key achievements, relevant skills, and enthusiasm for the role.

-• Tailoring Your Message: Each letter should be tailored to the job and company, showing that the candidate has done their homework, understands the company's needs, and how they can address them.
+• Tailoring Your Message: Each letter should be customized to the job and company, showing you've done your research.

 Structure: